jgnacio/holbertonschool-simple_shell/README.md

 Some of the commands do not call *execve* and instead are built-ins.
 Examples of this are: the *env* command, which prints out the environment (same as *printenv*) and the *exit [status]* which exits the shell with an exit status inseted by the user, or 0 if no exit status is specified.

 To exit the shell in interactive mode, two main options are available: (1) type `exit [status]` (+ Carriage Return) when prompted for an input, or (2) type `Ctrl + D`, which signifies an End of File (*EOF*).
+If `exit [status]`, *status* must be a positive int (numbers beyond 255 are accepted, but the program will perform a `[int] % 256` to the number recieved), otherwise an error message will be displayed and the shell won't exit.
 The shell **is** case sensitive (meaning that `EXIT` will be unrecognized, and won't exit the shell), but any spaces or tabs inserted before or after the typed command won't be registered.
 In interactive mode, the `Ctrl + C` input from the user sends a SIGINT signal which terminates a child process if one is executing, but it won't exit the shell.

 ## INSTALLATION